Excerpts from the Workshop held at the

 In other words, if you are clear about the outcome, then you will realize that anything that occurs in your life is a classroom with Jesus now chosen as your teacher to help you learn the lesson that there is nothing outside you that can hurt you, nothing outside you that can help you—in fact: there is nothing outside of you.

-(Paragraph 2 - Sentences 6-9) The reason for this disorganized approach is evident.
-The ego does not know what it wants to come of this situation.
+(T-17.VI.2:6-9) The reason for this disorganized approach is evident.
+The ego does not know what it wants to come of the situation.
 It is aware of what it does not want, but only that.
 It has no positive goal at all.

 The ego is aware of what it does not want: it does not want to cease to exist.
 What will cause the ego to cease to exist is our taking Jesus' hand and looking at specialness with a gentle smile, instead of with horror and with guilt.
 The ego is very good at helping us look at specialness with horror, saying: "This is so awful, I will never look at it again."
 But the ego doesn't know about looking at what is positive.
 So the ego then is the denial of truth.
 That is why Jesus says earlier in the text that the responsibility, function, or task of the miracle worker is to deny the denial of truth (T-12.II.1:5).
 Nothing is said about anything that is positive.
 Since the ego is the denial of truth, what we are to do is look at the denial of truth and deny that it makes a difference.
 That is the undoing of the ego's attack on God.
 If the ego's attack on God is the veil that keeps God's Love hidden from us, and then it is removed through forgiveness, then the attack on God is gone and what is left is God and Love.